hetalang/heta-specifications/syntax.md

 ## Syntactic sugar parts

 1. To simplify code reading/writing there are several types of statement parts.
-They describe the commonly used properties in compact form.
-See [Classes](./classes) description.
+They describe the commonly used properties in compact form, see [Classes](./classes) description.

 1. The **Index** describes identifiers: `id` and `space` of elements.
-The syntax can be described by the example: `space::id` or `id` for nameless space.
+The example if indexes are: `space::id` or `id` for nameless space.

     Example:
     ```heta